ipfs/newsletter/README.md

 ## Process for writing 'IPFS Weekly' roundup

-- Open a Pull Request to create a new Markdown formatted file in the `drafts` folder.
+- Open a Pull Request to create a new Markdown formatted file in the `roundups` folder.
-- Collect feedback/iterate on the draft, and merge it after 24/48 hours.
+- Collect feedback/iterate on the draft, and merge it after 24 hours.
-- The person who merges the PR should then move the file out of the `drafts` folder and into the `roundups` folder.
 - Crosspost to ipfs/ipfs; if you need a core contributor to do this, get in touch with @jbenet
 - Crosspost to the blog; if you need a core contributor to do this, get in touch with @jbenet